 Elizabeth, our AOD counsellor, is a psychologist who specialises in supporting young people who are having issues with drugs and alcohol.

 WISE Employment Services are at headspace Campbelltown every Friday.
-If you have questions around getting a job, negotiating the Centrelink system, or finding the right vocational/study course for you, you can book in to see Lauren.
+If you have questions around getting a job, negotiating the Centrelink system, or finding the right vocational/study course for you, you can book in to see Jean.

 Peter from the Salvation Army's Drive for Life program is also at headspace Campbelltown every Monday and Wednesday.
 You can see Peter if you need help getting your L's or your P's.